• Skip to primary navigation

 Chocolate Hummus with Strawberries and Apple

-After draining, add them to the food processor along with the cacao powder, maple syrup, sea salt (optional), vanilla and non-dairy milk.
-Process the ingredients for a few seconds, scraping down the sides and adding the milk a few tablespoons at a time until you reach a thick, but dippable consistency.
+After draining, add them to the food processor along with the cacao powder, maple syrup, sea salt (optional), vanilla, and non-dairy milk.
+Process the ingredients for a few seconds, scraping down the sides and adding the milk a few tablespoons until you reach a thick but dippable consistency.

-For the non-dairy milk, I prefer to use some from my homemade almond milk recipe or even a nut or grain milk, which you can learn in my article on How to Make Delicious Homemade Nut, Seed and Grain-Based Milk.
+For the non-dairy milk, I prefer to use some from my homemade almond milk recipe or even nut or grain milk, which you can learn in my article on How to Make Delicious Homemade Nut, Seed, and Grain-Based Milk.

 Is Hummus Heart Healthy?

 Is hummus good for blood pressure?
-For starters, dark chocolate is high in flavonoids and according to studies, people who eat more chocolate have lower rates of heart attacks, heart failure, and even death from heart disease.
+Dark chocolate is high in flavonoids, and studies have shown that people who eat more chocolate have lower rates of heart attacks, heart failure, and even death from heart disease.

 vegan "Heart Healthy Chocolate Hummus" recipe, plantbasedcooking.com

-Even the little bit of tahini in this dark chocolate hummus recipe is beneficial for your heart because it also lowers harmful cholesterol levels.
+Even the little tahini in this dark chocolate hummus recipe benefits your heart by lowering harmful cholesterol levels.
 The calcium and magnesium in tahini may also work to decrease blood pressure naturally.

 Chocolate Hummus

-Now, don’t be shy about trying this unusual combination of flavors when considering heart healthy desserts.
-If it helps, add even a little more sweetener or even Stevia if you like your desserts sweeter.
-I tested it recently and all of my guests seemed to like it.
+Don’t be shy about trying this unusual combination of flavors when considering heart-healthy desserts.
+If it helps, add a little more sweetener or Stevia if you like your desserts sweeter.
+I tested it recently, and all of my guests seemed to like it.

-This Chocolate Hummus is a quick treat that is guilt-free (in moderation), and can be enjoyed as a dip, a spread, dessert or even used to top your pancakes!
+This Chocolate Hummus is a quick treat that is guilt-free (in moderation).
+It can be enjoyed as a dip, a spread, a dessert, or even used to top pancakes!

 How to Make Chocolate Hummus